-This field shall specify an 8-bit number indicating that the Volume Descriptor is a Supplementary Volume Descriptor.
+This field shall specify an 8-bit number indicating that the Volume Descriptor is a Supplementary Volume Descriptor or is an Enhanced Volume Descriptor.

-This field shall specify as an 8-bit number an identification of the version of the specification of the Supplementary Volume Descriptor.
+This field shall specify an 8-bit number indicating that the Volume Descriptor is a Supplementary Volume Descriptor or is an Enhanced Volume Descriptor.